osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 ```

 Each pool is initialized with a static spread factor value `SpreadFactor` to be paid by swappers.
-Additionally, each pool's spread factor accumulator tracks and stores the total spread factors accrued
+Additionally, each pool's spread reward accumulator tracks and stores the total rewards accrued from spreads
 throughout its lifespan, named `SpreadRewardGrowthGlobal`.

 - **Per-tick**